-The Welcome Awards recognise those businesses and individuals who raise the bar in the tourism sector by improving their standards of customer care and providing service excellence.
+The Welcome Awards recognise those businesses and individuals who raise the bar in the tourism sector by offering very high standards of customer care and providing service excellence.

 The awards programme forms part of the broader Welcome Campaign, which aims to ensure that South Africa's tourism industry is prepared to host many nations leading up to 2010 and beyond.